 I could go on, but really, these three steps give us a starting point.

 A surgeon plans out a surgery.
 An architect and builder makes plans.
 A physician tailors common knowledge to an individual person.

 And yet… We rarely plan out our day-to-day life.
 We don’t tailor our experiences.
 Some of us pick goals, we pick landmarks but the journey itself is mostly a reaction to the drama around us.

 You don’t really know what you want, because you didn’t know you could ask.

 I’m here to say that we can all design our lives, and it doesn’t need to feel so damn hard.

-If you’d like a free workbook on these steps, pick up the 4 Steps to Reinvent Your Path here.
+If you’d like a free roadmap on these steps, pick up the First Steps to Reinvent Your Path here.